zalando/riptide/README.md

 @Path("/repos/{org}/{repo}/contributors")
 List<User> getContributors(@PathParam String org, @PathParam String repo);
 ```
-Riptide tries to counter this by provided a different approach to make HTTP available in the JVM.
+Riptide tries to counter this by providing a different approach to leverage the power of HTTP.

+## Concepts

 It allows to dispatch HTTP responses very easily to different handler methods based on any characteristic of the
 response, including but not limited to status code, status family and content type.
 The way this works is intentionally
 very similar to server-side request routing where any request that reaches a web application is usually routed to the